syedayman/F20GA-CW/Render/Readme.md

 increased in roughness to give a cloth like texture.

 ### Others
-neon lRghts are faces made by loop cuts in the wall with a color and emission shader added to it with high intensity.
+neon lights are faces made by loop cuts in the wall with a color and emission shader added to it with high intensity.
 The floor has a built in checekered texture applied to it to fit the vibe of the gaming room.